XarNeu-EngDades/XN-Project/README.md

-# XNAP-Project title (replace it by the title of your project)
+# XN-Project title (replace it by the title of your project)
 Write here a short summary about your project.
 The text must include a short introduction and the targeted goals

 ## Code structure